 Graduating seniors at Northeastern routinely respond to employment advertisements that read "previous experience required," and you may, too.
-Thanks to Co-op, when you go out into the working world as a graduate, you may already have completed up to a year and a half of professional work.
+Thanks to Co-op, when you go out into the working world as a graduate, you may already have completed up to a year and a half of paid, professional work.

 - Clarify short and long term personal, educational, and career goals;

 - Explore jobs in education, business, government, academia and more;